moushmi08/teg-boost-converter/README.md

 ## About the Project

-Most power generation wastes a huge chunk of energy as heat — think of the heat pouring out of a power plant's cooling towers.
+Most power generation wastes a huge chunk of energy as heat.
+Think of the heat pouring out of a power plant's cooling towers.
 A thermoelectric generator (TEG) can turn some of that wasted heat directly into electricity with no moving parts, by exploiting the Seebeck effect: when